Orange-OpenSource/ods-android/docs/components/Buttons.md

 `modifier: Modifier` | `Modifier` | `Modifier` applied to the button `icon: OdsButton.Icon?` | `null` | Icon displayed in the button before the text `enabled: Boolean` | `true` | Controls the enabled state of the button.
 When `false`, this button will not be clickable.
-`style: OdsTextButtonStyle` | `OdsTextButtonStyle.Default` | Style applied to the button.
+`style: OdsTextButton.Style` | `OdsTextButton.Style.Default` | Style applied to the button.
 By default `onSurface` color is used for text color.
-Use `OdsTextButtonStyle.Primary` for an highlighted text color.
+Use `OdsTextButton.Style.Primary` for an highlighted text color.
 `displaySurface: OdsDisplaySurface` | `OdsDisplaySurface.Default` | `OdsDisplaySurface` applied to the button.
 It allows to force the button display on light or dark surface.
 By default, the appearance applied is based on the system night mode value.
 {:.table}